 is essentially the

-SELECT column_list FROM form that you've alredy seen in previous
+SELECT column_list FROM form that you've already seen in previous

 SELECT queries, with the slight difference that column names are prepended by table names in the column list.